-I don't play video games.
-I don't even own a game console.
+I don't play video games as much as you may think.
 I have played Atari games less than five times.
 And for what I can remember, I only played Mario Bros less than ten times.
-Yet I'm working in developing a game engine.
+I hardly play FIFA, yet I'm working in developing a game engine.

 I know what you are thinking.
 "How in the world could you be developing a game engine if You don't even play video games?".
 Trust me.
 I ask myself this question often.

 Many times I feel like an impostor.
 Like attending a party, I never was invited.
 But before I get kicked out of the party, let me explain myself.

 I'm good at math.
 I love programming.
 I love computer graphics, and I love challenging problems.
 I have never been a gamer.
 I could care less for gameplay, game story, etc. What gets my curiosity are the graphical effects in a game.
 For example, have you ever wondered how shadows are produced?
 Or how characters collide with each other?
 Have you ever wondered how the engineers take full control of pixels on a screen and simulate realistic physical effects?